-(Do not complete item A-2)

-O Another division/unit within the State Medicaid agency that is separate from the Medical Assistance Unit.

-Specify the division/unit name.
-This includes administrations/divisions under the umbrella agency that has been identified as the Single State Medicaid Agency.

-(Complete item A-2-a).

-Ithe waiver is operated by a separate agency of the State that is not a division/unit of the Medicaid agency.

-Specify the division/unit name: Department of Health, Developmental Disabilities Division

-In accordance with 42 CFR §431.10, the Medicaid agency exercises administrative discretion in the administration and supervision of the waiver and issues policies, rules and regulations related to the waiver.
-The interagency agreement or memorandum of understanding that sets forth the authority and arrangements for this policy is available through the Medicaid agency to CMS upon request.
-(Complete item A-2-b).

-- 2. Oversight of Performance. - a.
-Medicaid Director Oversight of Performance When the Waiver is Operated by another Division/Unit within the State Medicaid Agency.
-When the waiver is operated by another division/administration within the umbrella agency designated as the Single State Medicaid Agency.
-Specify (a) the functions performed by that division/administration (i.e., the Developmental Disabilities Administration within the Single State Medicaid Agency), (b) the document utilized to outline the roles and responsibilities related to waiver operation, and (c) the methods that are employed by the designated State Medicaid Director (in some instances, the head of umbrella agency) in the oversight of these activities: As indicated in section 1 of this appendix, the waiver is not operated by another division/unit within the State Medicaid agency.
-Thus this section does not need to be completed. - b.
+☐ Thou vaiver is operated by the State Medicaid agency.
+O The w valver is operated by the State Medicaid agency.
+Specification one): by the Medicaid agency division/unit that has line authority for the operation of the waiver program (select O T The Medical Assistance Unit.
+S pecify the unit name: Do not complete item A-2) Another division/unit within the State Medicaid agency that is separate from the Medical Assistance Unit. specify the division/unit name.
+This includes administrations/divisions under the umbrella agency that has een identified as the Single State Medicaid Agency.
+Complete item A-2-a).
+The w vaiver is operated by a separate agency of the State that is not a division/unit of the Medicaid agency.
+Ty the division/unit name: ctment of Health, Developmental Disabilities Division admin interag ordance with 42 CFR §431.10, the Medicaid agency exercises administrative discretion in the istration and supervision of the waiver and issues policies, rules and regulations related to the waiver.
+The gency agreement or memorandum of understanding that sets forth the authority and arrangements for this is available through the Medicaid agency to CMS upon request.
+(Complete item A-2-b). endix A: Waiver Administration and Operation Oversight of Performance. with the that Med ope inst dicaid Director Oversight of Performance When the Waiver is Operated by another Division/Unit hin the State Medicaid Agency.
+When the waiver is operated by another division/administration within umbrella agency designated as the Single State Medicaid Agency.
+Specify (a) the functions performed by division/administration (i.e., the Developmental Disabilities Administration within the Single State dicaid Agency), (b) the document utilized to outline the roles and responsibilities related to waiver ration, and (c) the methods that are employed by the designated State Medicaid Director (in some ances, the head of umbrella agency) in the oversight of these activities: indicated in section 1 of this appendix, the waiver is not operated by another division/unit within the b.
 Medicaid Agency Oversight of Operating Agency Performance.
 When the waiver is not operated by the Medicaid agency, specify the functions that are expressly delegated through a memorandum of understanding (MOU) or other written document, and indicate the frequency of review and update for that document.
 Specify the methods that the Medicaid agency uses to ensure that the operating agency performs its assigned waiver operational and administrative functions in accordance with waiver requirements.
-Also specify the frequency of Medicaid agency assessment of operating agency performance: The Department of Human Services, Med-QUEST Division (DHS/MQD), as the Single State Medicaid Agency, administers all Medicaid waiver programs for Hawaii.
+Also specify the frequency of Medicaid agency assessment of operating agency performance:

+The Department of Human Services, Med-QUEST Division (DHS/MQD), as the Single State Medicaid Agency, administers all Medicaid waiver programs for Hawaii.
 In this capacity, DHS/MQD serves as the State's source for all matters pertinent to Medicaid.
 DHS/MQD provides technical consultation on issues relevant to Medicaid and Medicaid waiver to the Department of Health, Developmental Disabilities Division (DOH/DDD), which is the Waiver Operating Agency.
-DOH/DDD operates the waiver in accordance with the Memorandum of Agreement between DHS/MQD and DOH/DDD.
-The agreement is reviewed at least every five years aligned with the waiver renewal cycle and revisions are made if necessary.
+DOH/DDD operates the waiver in accordance with the